======================================================================

 led to unlicensed cartridges (both legitimate and bootleg) becoming

-games to combat bootlegs, but bootleg Famicom games continued to be
+identify licensed games, but bootleg Famicom games continued to be

 produced even after Nintendo moved production onto the Super Famicom,

-effectively extending the lifetime of the Famicom.
+effectively extending the lifetime of the original Famicom.

-The original NES released for Western countries in 1985 contains the
+The original NES, released for western countries in 1985, contains the

-prior to publication of their game.
+publication of a game.

 Original NES consoles sold in different regions have different

-lock-out chips, thereby enforcing regional lock-out, regardless of TV
+lock-out chips, thereby enforcing regional lock-out regardless of TV

 signal compatibility.
 Such regions include North America; most of